 The band consists of founding members Reid Anderson (bass) and Dave King (drums) and new member Orrin Evans (piano) — a group of passionate collaborators with no single “leader.”
 Never Stop II is the first full-length release from this lineup, comprised entirely of original music with each member contributing fresh compositions.
 The New York Times calls it "an exhilarating document" that sparks an exciting new chapter for the iconic group.

-The Bad Plus will be supporting Never Stop II on tour throughout 2018.
+The Bad Plus is currently supporting Never Stop II on tour.
 Check this site or follow the group on Facebook/Twitter for updates.

 Reid Anderson | bass Orrin Evans | piano Dave King | drums